Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Wed May 20 2026
+Last update on Thu May 21 2026

-**226 day before 2027 ⏱**
+**225 day before 2027 ⏱**

-🤖 This README.md is updated with cruelty, by Gabot ❤️
+🤖 This README.md is updated with wickedness, by Gabot ❤️